Storm Leslie downgraded on path toward Bermuda

 Farther out in the ocean, Hurricane Michael, the first Category 3 storm of the Atlantic hurricane season, was downgraded to Category 2 late on Thursday.

-Michael was moving north on Friday, about 930 miles (1,495 km) west-southwest of the Azores, and was not a threat to land.
+Michael was moving north on Friday, about 930 miles west-southwest of the Azores, and was not a threat to land.

-It had maximum sustained winds of 105 mph (165 kph).
-A gradual weakening is expected during the next 48 hours, the hurricane centre said.
+It had maximum sustained winds of 105 mph.
+A gradual weakening is expected during the next 48 hours, the hurricane center said.

 (Editing by David Adams, Will Dunham and Vicki Allen)